 The raw materials I start with are silver and gold in sheet, tubing, wire and nugget forms.
 I transform these precious metals into jewelry using mostly hand tools and some power tools.
-When possible, I recycle any scrap myself to be used in the creation of my work.

 Making work in small batches makes for careful use of materials and minimizes waste.
 I do not use casting processes or molds for my work, and most of my designs employ metal forming techniques that strengthen the metal through hand hammered, forged processes.